KAYITARES/project/README.md

 **[Click here](https://KAYITARES.github.io/quote)** to see the live site.

 ## Known Bugs
+No bugs so far. but you can steel make a research on how the one who has more upvoted is the one who will be placed at the top.
-No bugs so far.
-If found, email me at developer.waweru@gmail.com
+If found, email me at cyntkayitare@gmail.com

 ## Technologies Used
     1. Angular